telehash/TMesh/TMesh.md

 All preambles are set to the minimum size of 6.

-LoRa is used in implicit header mode, which requires a knock to be in two individual transmissions: a 1-byte transmission of the knock length, a wait for it to be received/processed, then the 0-128 byte payload transmission.
+LoRa is used in implicit header mode with a fixed size of 64.

 Freq Table: